SamsonAjadalu/portfolio3/content/blog/cs50-certification.md

 If you're looking to dive into computer science or want a deeper understanding of programming, CS50 is absolutely worth it.
 It goes beyond just learning how to code; it gives you the knowledge of what's going on behind the scenes in your programs.
 Whether you're a beginner or someone like me who already had coding experience, you'll gain something valuable from the course.

 #  Completion and Moving Forward
 When I finally completed CS50, I felt an incredible sense of accomplishment.
-Receiving the certificate was a huge plus, but more than that, the course left me feeling ready to tackle even bigger programming challenges.
-I was excited and confident, and I knew that I had built a solid foundation in computer science that would support my future projects and career goals.!
+Receiving the certificate (you can view it [here](https://courses.edx.org/certificates/52737c9a8c2c4dee8623a9289faa4f57) gave me confidence, but more than that, the course left me ready to tackle even bigger programming challenges.
+I was excited and confident, and I knew that I had built a solid foundation in computer science that would support my future projects and career goals..!